-- Energy efficiency retrofits for non-LIHTC affordable housing (rental or homeownership), community facilities, FQHCs, or commercial buildings - · Clean energy: community solar, microgrids - EV infrastructure: charging stations, etc. - Climate Resilience Centers - · Place-based combinations of the above in a neighborhood or corridor
+- Energy efficiency retrofits for non-LIHTC affordable housing (rental or homeownership); community facilities, such as FQHCs, schools, houses of worship, etc.; or commercial buildings - Solar energy: community solar, microgrids, etc. - · EV infrastructure: charging stations, etc. - Community Resilience Centers: installing solar and battery systems, etc. - Place-based combinations of the above in a neighborhood or corridor

-NOTE: The Accelerator is intended to support more than just the physical deployment or "bricks-and-mortar" of climate solutions.
+NOTE: The Accelerator is intended to support more than just the physical deployment or "bricks-and-mortar" of solutions to support resilience.
 It also seeks to identify ways to influence the enabling environment surrounding such solutions (the system).
 Both components will be considered in the selection process, and applicants should take both into account when choosing a project to propose and describing that project in the application.